-- Set-up: Introduce the quotation briefly: context; who is speaking, where; don’t throw the quotation at the reader.
-Can also begin to integrate/anticipate the interpretation you will be getting into after the quotation.
+- Set-up: Introduce the quotation briefly with basic summary or paraphrase: what’s the context; who is speaking and from where?
+Don’t throw the quotation at the reader.
+You can also begin to integrate/anticipate the interpretation you will be getting into after the quotation.
 Examples: While traversing the Alps Victor echoes the words of the poem “Mutability” in saying, “…”; or even better: Victor’s fear of change is particularly evident when he echoes the lines from Mutability, “…”

 - Follow-up: Put the quotation to work and explain/elaborate how it speaks to and supports and develops your critical vision (thesis).
+Extend from the quotation.
 Highlight key words, phrases, images.
 Don’t assume the quotation speaks for itself.
 Make it speak to your vision and how you want your reader to see it.
 Use suggestive imperatives: Notice that Victor (or Shelley or Walton) uses the word….
-This is the place for interpreation, not summary.
+This is the place for interpretation, not summary.
 Slow the scene down and look at a specific frame.
-Think 4-7 sentences or more of good follow-up to the quotation.
+Think 3-5 sentences or more of good follow-up to the quotation.

-To consider one example, Denise from my class last semester, writing about the intertextual link with “The Rime of the Ancient Mariner.
+To consider one example, Denise, a student from the course several years ago, writes about Frankenstein’s intertextual link with “The Rime of the Ancient Mariner.
 Here is a specific paragraph that is effective in its close and slow reading–notice how she notices the particular word ‘serpent’ and puts that to work.

 The plots, themselves, are inherently similar: an older man tells a younger man about something tragic that has occurred in his life in a first person, story frame format.
 The stronger tie, however, is the distinct air of warning that pervades both tales.
 In anticipation of his narrative, Frankenstein says, “I had determined, at one time, that the memory of these evils should die with me; but you have won me to alter my determination.
 You seek for knowledge and wisdom, as I once did; and I ardently hope that the gratification of your wishes may not be a serpent to sting you, as mine has been” (18-19).
 Frankenstein has been stung by a metaphorical snake in his past – and not just any metaphorical snake, but a metaphorical serpent.
 The connotation of the word “serpent” calls to mind certain evil; this word choice was very deliberate.
 The ominous, cautionary nature of these words immediately strikes both Walton and the reader.
 This nature primes Frankenstein’s audience to listen carefully to his tale and take what moral each can.
 The Ancient Mariner, too, stops the wedding guest of his tale to relate his own morbid experiences, in the hopes that the guest will, like Walton, become wiser.
 Both stories are told to impart a specific message to both their internal and external audiences.
 The Mariner warns that one should love everything that exists, something that clearly does not happen in Frankenstein.
 This negligence allows horrible events to occur in both stories; thus, Frankenstein echoes the Mariner’s warning.
 Likewise, one of the messages of Frankenstein seems to be on the dangers of knowledge, both in general and in its misuse.
 Like Frankenstein, the Ancient Mariner abuses knowledge by using it to kill an albatross and is then punished for it.